ROTehc/docs/source/implementation.rst

 Web-app
 --------

-The infrastructure application entity consists of a web application written with Vue.js framework.
+The web-app is written with Vue.js framework.
 The app fetches the data from the CSE, parses the JSON, and displays it on a map.

 .. image:: resources/webapp.jpg

-Each nodeMCU has some coordinates associated with it.
-These points are distributed over the territory, forming cells according to Voronoi diagrams.
+Each IoT device is plotted as a point on the map, forming cells for each node according to Voronoi diagrams.

 .. image:: resources/voronoi.png
 	:align: center